ApeEgg/battle-brawlers/README.md

 ## Code-base quirks

 - `.env (development) & .env.production (production)` are injected into `src/constants/ENV_VARS.ts`.
-Trying to parse `import.meta.X` won't work in Svelte files, due to vite crashing when there is CSS in the files that they parse.
+Trying to parse `import.meta.X` won't work in Svelte files, due to vite crashing when there is CSS in the files that they parse

 - This repo utilizes `sveltekit-autoimport` (https://github.com/yuanchuan/sveltekit-autoimport) hence some `.svelte` and `.js` imports seem to magically appear out of nowhere.
-See `vite.config.js` to see what's going on.
+See `vite.config.js` to see what's going on